codedance/jquery.AreYouSure/README.md

 concatenating it with other common JS lib files, and/or even cut-n-pasting the code (and license header) into one of your existing JS files.

+If you're using, or like, *Are-you-sure* make sure you star/watch this project so you can stay up-to-date with updates.

 ###Demo
 This [demo page](http://www.papercut.com/products/free_software/are-you-sure/demo/are-you-sure-demo.html)